Story Sequencing Activity

 - Now it's time for some sequencing.
 Lay six blank pieces of paper on a table in a row.
 Have your child lay out the jumbled illustrations in the order that she thinks is the correct sequence.
 Which one comes first in the book?
 Second?
 Third?
 And so on.

-- Did she get it right?
-Have your child glue each correct set to a piece of blank paper, and then staple the bundle in the correct order.
+- Have your child glue each correct set to a piece of blank paper, and then staple the bundle in the correct order.
 She's just “made” a mini-book…and advanced her reading comprehension at the same time.

 You can repeat this activity with several different stories to really give your child a chance to practice.
 Keep encouraging her to match those pictures and make movies in her head as he moves forward.
 This will carry her through chapter books, nonfiction books, and all sorts of literary glories in the years ahead!